 Donated goods and services are reflected as a component of program support in the financial statements at their estimated value at the time of receipt.
-At June 30, 2021 and 2020, donated goods and services consisted primarily of office space rent received at a reduced rate, donated professional services, donated legal services for victims' assistance, and imputed interest on an interest-free loan.
+At June 30, 2022 and 2021, donated goods and services consisted primarily of donated used of facilities (i.e., office space rent received at a reduced rate), donated professional services, donated legal services for victims' assistance, and imputed interest on an interest-free loan.